EMI-Group/evorl/docs/guide/key-concepts.md

 ## Workflow

+A complete algorithm consists of three components:

+1. a config file,
+2. a `Workflow` subclass
-A complete algorithm consists of three components: (1) a config file, (2) a `Workflow` subclass, (3) and a corresponding `Agent` subclass. `Workflow` defines the entire training logic for a given algorithm.
+3. a corresponding `Agent` subclass.

+`Workflow` defines the entire training logic for a given algorithm.
 Its `step()` method encapsulates a single training iteration.
 Meanwhile, `learn()` method orchestrates the training loop.
 Beside calling `step()` repeatedly, it also manages other tasks such as termination condition checks, performance evaluation, periodic logging, and model checkpointing.

 Algorithms are defined in `evorl.algorithm`.
 Most algorithms follow the single-file style, defining their `Agent` class and `Workflow` class in their `*.py` file.
 A workflow receives a config object during the creation, which is linked to a `*.yaml` config file in path `configs/agent`.